 The first of the seven days leading up to Easter, called Great and Holy Week in the Greek Orthodox Church, is Holy Monday.
 The Church has dedicated this day to the memory of Saint Joseph Pangalos, the 11th son of the great Hebrew patriarch Jacob.

-Saint Joseph was a virtuous man who chose to live his life as such — something which bothered his older brothers, who decided to sell him as a slave.
+Joseph was a virtuous man who chose to live his life as such—something which bothered his older brothers, who decided to sell him as a slave.

 He was sold to Potiphar, the captain of Pharaoh’s guard in Egypt.